omerio/graphviz-webapp/README.md

 docker push omerio/graphviz-webapp
 ```

-To deploy the image to the Google Container Registry:
+Optionally, if you are using Google Container Engine, to deploy the image to the Google Container Registry:

 ```
 # tag the image